githubEdit

 The identifying value is composed of two main parts:

 • urn:fft:facility:tenantFacilityId: This is the URN prefix that identifies the entity type (facility) and the field used for the lookup (tenantFacilityId).
-It follows the standard URN pattern, as described in RFC 8141.
+It follows the standard URN pattern, as described in RFC 8141arrow-up-right.

 • NO-5678-22: This is the value of the tenantFacilityId for the specific facility. fulfillmenttools ensures this value is unique.